daronphang/coding_resources/python/flask/jwt_tokens.md

-# JWT Web Token:
+### JWT Web Token

 JSON Web Token is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 Can be verified with digital signature using a secret key (HMAC algorithm) or public/private key (RSA/ECDSA).

 JWT are useful for the following:

-1) Authorization: protected RESTful API routes can be authenticated with JWT tokens for each subsequent request after the user is logged in.
+1. Authorization: protected RESTful API routes can be authenticated with JWT tokens for each subsequent request after the user is logged in.
-2) Information Exchange: transmitting information between parties securely.
+2. Information Exchange: transmitting information between parties securely.

-## JWT Structure:
+### JWT Structure

-1) Header: consists of token type and signing algorithm.
+1. Header: consists of token type and signing algorithm.
-2) Payload: claims about the user, three types of claims including Registered/Public/Private.
+2. Payload: claims about the user, three types of claims including Registered/Public/Private.
-3) Signature: takes the encoded header and payload and signed using the secret key.
+3. Signature: takes the encoded header and payload and signed using the secret key.

-### Payload Parameters:
+### Payload Parameters

 ```
 iss     Issuer of token
 sub     Subject of token